Investigation underway after 123 dead birds discovered at Alberta oilsands site | Globalnews.ca

 More than 100 dead birds have been found at an oilsands mine site in northern Alberta.

 The Alberta Energy Regulator (AER) said Tuesday 123 dead or euthanized waterfowl and songbirds were found at the Fort Hills Energy oilsands mine north of Fort McMurray.

-Fort Hills Energy reported the dead birds on Tuesday, but it’s not known exactly when the birds were discovered.
 The AER said the incident happened on a tailings pond.

+Suncor, the company that operates the oilsands site, said the birds were found on Sunday.
+The AER said it was notified of the dead birds on Tuesday.

+Suncor spokesperson Nicole Fisher said the majority of the birds were horned lark, which are a migratory species not native to the area.

+“This is going to keep happening until the federal government actually enforces the laws designed to protect wildlife from toxic substances and the Alberta government puts an enforceable plan in place that sees tailings ponds cleaned up from Alberta’s landscape for good.”

+READ MORE: Oilsands tailings ponds emit pollutants into the air, study confirms

-The AER has an inspector on route to the site, where an investigation is underway.
-A spokesperson for the AER was not able to say whether the site or a portion of the site had been shut down.
+The AER said Tuesday an inspector was on route to the site, where an investigation is underway.

-The cause of the birds’ deaths is not known at this time.

 The AER is working with Fort Hills Energy, the Alberta government and the Government of Canada to ensure that all safety, wildlife and environmental requirements are met during the response to the incident.